-The program of study includes core courses in American and British literature and a "methods" course in English Studies.
-The major is also flexible enough to allow students to pursue individual interests in literary study, technical and professional writing, creative writing, or language.
-The English major is a Bachelor of Arts degree.
-Bachelor of Arts study allows students to choose many electives that either expand their interests and skills or choose a minor program of study to formally obtain additional credentials.
+The program of study includes core courses in American and British literature as well as critical reading and theory.
+The major is also flexible enough to allow students to pursue individual interests in literary study, technical and professional writing, creative writing or language.
+The flexibility is an advantage to students who certify as English majors relatively late in their academic careers and to those who are also candidates for teacher licensure.

 Competencies Upon Completion

 Graduates of this program will be able to:

 - Demonstrate specialized knowledge/skills in three area of study: historical; writing and language; and genre studies, cultural studies and literary theory.

 - Demonstrate knowledge of research tools and methods in the field of English studies.

 - Demonstrate reading skills that emphasize careful analytical and critical thought.

 - Demonstrate the ability to produce literary and non-literary texts with attention to academic conventions regarding format, documentation, style, etc.